dabblelab/building-discord-bots-with-twilio-autopilot/README.md

 1. Creating a Twilio Autopilot FAQ bot
 2. Setting up a Discord server
 3. Configuring a Discord bot application and bot user
-4. Authorization bot accesss to a Discord server
+4. Authorizing bot access to a Discord server
 5. Creating a bot handler service using replit.com

 ### 1. Creating a Twilio Autopilot FAQ bot